audreyrenson/didgformula/README.md

 iterated conditional, and outcome regression estimators for the difference-in-differences g-formula.

+The difference-in-differences (DID) g-formula extends conventional DID methods, which target average treatment effects in the treated (ATTs), to more general causal effects defined as average counterfactual outcomes under a (possibly time-varying) exposure regime.
+DID g-formula also extends conventional g-formula methods, which base identification on an assumption called *exchangeability*, which requires that a sufficient set of covariates to control confounding is measured.
+Instead, DID g-formula relies on an assumption called *parallel trends*, standard in DID approaches, which requires that under the specified treatment regime, condition on covariates, counterfactual outcome *trends* would have been parallel (on an appropriate scale) regardless of actual treatment received.

 ## Installation

 Only the development version is available so far.
 You can install it